ADGEfficiency/adgefficiency.github.io/_posts/2023-11-21-vim-neovim-dvorak-split-keyboard.md

 - QWERTY to DVORAK keyboard layout,
 - a traditional to split keyboard.

+At the end of this post is a table summarizing of each transition:

+- how long it took,
+- the productivity increase,
+- health improvements,
-The bottom of this post contains a tabular summary of each transition - how long it took, the productivity increase, health improvements and whether I would recommend it.
+- whether I would recommend it.

 # The Journey